 FlexiPerk offers you the most flexible business travel ever.
-You a pay a small fee on top of your booking with TravelPerk and if your plans change, you can cancel up to two hours before and get minimum 80% of your trip refunded.
+You a pay a small fee on top of your booking with TravelPerk and if your plans change, you can cancel up to two hours before and get 80% of your trip refunded.
 No questions asked.

 Alongside the flexible travel, you also have access to TravelPerk’s dedicated 24/7 customer support where you'll be attended by a real person, not a bot!